Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Results of calculations and discussion

 \subsection{Diamagnetic coefficients}

 The diamagnetic coefficients $\sigma_{A_{\text{high/low}}}$ for $A$ and $\sigma_B$ for $B$ direct magnetoexcitons in encapsulated MX$_2$ monolayers obtained in the framework of our approach are reported in Ref. \cite{Spiridonova}.
-Here we report DMCs for direct magnetoexcitons in FS MX$_2$ monolayers and indirect magnetoexcitons in FS MX$_2$-MX$_2$ bilayers and MX$_2$-hBN-MX$_2$ heterostructures.\\ The DMCs of direct magnetoexcitons in FS monolayers along with the DMCs for magnetoexcitons in encapsulated WSe$_2$, WS$_2$, MoSe$_2$, and MoS$_2$ are presented in Table \ref{table:coefficients_mon_vac/hbn}.
+Here, we report DMCs for direct magnetoexcitons in FS MX$_2$ monolayers and indirect magnetoexcitons in MX$_2$-MX$_2$ bilayers and MX$_2$-hBN-MX$_2$ heterostructures in Tables \ref{table:coefficients_mon_vac/hbn} - \ref{table:coefficients_Se} and Table \ref{table:coefficients_S}, Appendix \ref{app:coef}. \\ The DMCs of direct magnetoexcitons in FS monolayers along with the DMCs for magnetoexcitons in encapsulated WSe$_2$, WS$_2$, MoSe$_2$, and MoS$_2$ are presented in Table \ref{table:coefficients_mon_vac/hbn}.
 Calculations are performed using the $V_{RK}$ potential.
 The DMCs $\sigma_{A_{\text{high}}} < \sigma_B < \sigma_{A_{\text{low}}}$ for all states.
 For the 1$s$ state $\sigma_{\text{hBN}} > \sigma_{\text{FS}}$ and the ratio $\sigma_{\text{hBN}}/\sigma_{\text{FS}}$ varies from 1.6 to 2.6, depending on monolayer parameters.
 For the 2$s$ state this ratio significantly exceeds 2.6.
 Therefore, the screening effect in encapsulated monolayers substantially increases the value of DMCs.
+In addition, as can be seen from Table \ref{table:coefficients_mon_vac/hbn} in states 3$s$ and 4$s$ $E_0 \sim |E(B)-E_0|$ and Eq. (\ref{eq:taylor}) cannot be applied to extract $\sigma$.